Summer Guide 2021: Tasting some of on offer at Columbia Fireflies games

 The assignment was a simple one.
 Go to the ballpark, try the food and point people in the right direction for the best ballpark bites.
 I reasoned it was the perfect way to experience my first game at Segra Park.

-I admit my expectations were low for the quality of food, but who doesn’t want to eat, drink and watch baseball?
+I admit my expectations on quality were low, but who doesn’t want to eat, drink and watch baseball?

 So despite my weather hesitations, I convinced my partner to stay resolute and join me.
 So off we went, coats and hats in tow, to Segra Park in conditions (hopefully) unlike any you’ll experience after reading this.

-To my surprise, the pork was tender and juicy, and, while a far cry from the various barbecues on offer at actual barbecue restaurants in Columbia, it was pleasant.
-The sauce was ill-defined, sweet, but lacking any distinct flavors.
-The sauce’s excessive nothingness had little impact on my enjoyment of the sandwich, a solid representation of the Carolina favorite, in a ballpark setting.
+To my surprise, the pork was tender and juicy, and, while a far cry from the various barbecues on offer at restaurants in Columbia, it was pleasant.
+But the sauce was ill-defined, sweet, yet lacking any distinct flavors.
+The sauce’s excessive nothingness had little impact on my enjoyment of the sandwich though, a solid representation of the Carolina favorite in a ballpark setting.

 Meanwhile, the game continued.
-The RiverDogs were out to a 4-0 lead, after a hot first inning, and the second inning went by scoreless.
+The RiverDogs were out to a 4-0 lead.
+The second inning went by scoreless.
 The weather continued to be a deterrent, and some fans had already begun to leave.
 I considered the same.

 But I knew I couldn’t leave without trying at least one ballpark classic.
 My stomach was full, but I pressed on warily and debated between a corndog, popcorn or a hotdog.

 As I munched on my last dish, the Fireflies had managed to load the bases.
-Through the inning, the Fireflies hammered in five runs and took the lead.
-I left soon after and, the next morning, I found they ended with a win, 12-4.
+Through the inning, they hammered in five runs and took the lead.
+Though I left soon after, the next morning, I found they ended with a win, 12-4.

 While the margin was less emphatic, Segra Park’s gameday fare also squeaked out a win.